rinilali/SalaryPredictionPortfolio/README.md

    ### Test Models using the 5-fold cross validation

-   The cross validation score used to evaluate the models.
+   The cross validation score is used to evaluate the models.

        The cross validation score for Linear Model: 0.7435